ZafeerA123/zafeer_2025/_posts/2025-01-28-Sprint5_Checkpoint.md

 ```

 Explanation: This method creates a new flashcard and stores it in the database.

+CPT Requirement #4: An Algorithm That Includes Sequencing, Selection, and Iteration

 2) Algorithm with Sequencing, Selection, and Iteration
 ```